Simon Guindon

 July 10, 2018

-Recently my team has been working on Kubernetes eviction policies for Navops Command.
+Recently my team has been working on Kubernetes eviction policies for Univa Navops Command.
 Navops Command offers advanced scheduling, multi-tenancy and advanced policy management for Kubernetes.
 We are excited to bring these new eviction policies to the Kubernetes world and I’m delighted to write a bit about how we tested them along the way.

 Briefly there’s some other exciting news you might be interested in as well.
 Recently Univa in partnership with Amazon AWS demonstrated extreme acale automation by deploying more than one million cores in a single Univa Grid Engine Cluster using AWS.